ncovercash/MaterializeBot/README.md

 # MaterializeBot

-Github issue management bot orignally designed for Dogfalo/Materialize.
+Github issue management bot orignally designed for Dogfalo/Materialize, but available for open use on any GitHub repository.

 Table of Contents
 ===